JuliaData/DataFrames.jl/docs/src/lib/types.md

 with the exception that they are read only.
 Note that they are not exported and should not be constructed directly, but using the `eachrow` and `eachcol` functions.

+The `RepeatedVector` and `StackedVector` types are subtypes of `AbstractVector` and support its interface with the exception that they are read only.
+Note that they are not exported and should not be constructed directly, but they are columns of a `DataFrame` returned by `stackdf` and `meltdf`.

 ## Types specification

 ```@docs